It costs a business an average of more than £30,000 to replace an employee.

 Examples of push factors include:

-Pull factors are external factors that tempt an employee to apply for work elsewhere.
+Pull factors are external influences that tempt an employee to apply for work elsewhere.

 Here are some examples of pull factors:

-• Family obligations - spouse gets a new job, need to move house, ageing relatives etc.
+- Family obligations - spouse gets a new job, the need to move house, ageing relatives etc.

 As you've no doubt noticed, pull factors are largely out of your control.
 You can attempt to 'pull back' with counter-offers or the promise of new perks, but they're unlikely to be effective.